citizenbob/land-estimator/CONTRIBUTING.md

   - Integrate onSubmit callback.
   ```

-## Testing & CI/CD
+## Testing & Deployment

 - **Test-Driven Development (TDD):**
   Every new feature or fix is developed using a TDD approach.
 Write tests first, then implement the minimal code to pass those tests.
 Remember: every commit merged into main must be deployable.

-- **CI/CD Pipeline:**
+- **CI/CD Pipeline (Coming Soon):**
-  Our GitHub CI pipeline runs tests on every pull request to ensure only fully tested, working code is merged into the main branch.
+  We currently deploy our application via [Vercel CLI](https://vercel.com/docs/cli) and preview environments are generated automatically from branches and pull requests.
+Only commits merged into the `main` branch are promoted to the production environment.
+A GitHub Actions CI pipeline will be introduced later to automate testing workflows.

 ## Technical Spikes